 VR1845B, Bundled Job Placement Services Plan–Part B and Status Report or service authorization will indicate whether the visits can be done in person and/or remotely at or away from the customer’s jobsite.

-Before the VR counselor indicates on the VR1845B or service authorization how the visits will be conducted, the VR counselor will consult with their supervisor, to determine the vocational needs of the customer related to providing visits remotely.

 Remote visits can be facilitated using a computer-based platform that allows for face-to-face and/or real time interaction and use video telecommunication services and software such as Video Relay Services or FaceTime.

 TWC-VR does not allow use of non-video telecommunication or text messages to customers to be used to conduct visits.